 A fandom mecca, the Warner Bros.
-Studio Tour London – The Making of Harry Potter is the ultimate monument to the biggest movie series of all time and a must for every Harry Potter fan.
-Step in and get immersed in colossal studios where all eight of the Potter films were shot is an astonishing collection of props, costumes, and sets that will amaze even the most apathetic of visitors.
+Studio Tour London – The Making of Harry Potter is a monument to the biggest movie series of all time and a must for every Harry Potter fan.
+Step in and get immersed in colossal studios where all eight of the Potter films were shot is a collection of props, costumes, and sets that will amaze even the most apathetic of visitors.
 Opening in Spring 2012, in under a year it had over a million visitors and these numbers are far from dwindling.
 Situated just a 20-minute train ride from London, adults can visit for £35 and under-16-year-olds, with packages available for families.
 Tickets must be booked in advance.
 An audio guide is available to hire, narrated by Draco Malfoy actor, Tom Felton.
 At the end of the tour is a gift shop that includes a number of items exclusive to the tour.

 After this comes the backlot, where tourists can pose with the Ford Anglia, Sirius's bike, and the Knight Bus before enjoying a refreshing butterbeer from one of the food and drink stalls available.
 The next few sections offer a more detailed explanation of the production process including Creature Effects, the Arts Department, and the Model Room, with Diagon Alley sandwiched in between.
 The pièce de résistance is the breathtaking hand-sculpted 1:24 scale construction of Hogwarts followed up by thousands of wand boxes, each labeled with a cast or crew member from the film series.
 The tour ends at the gift shop.